-Poster design for a lecture series at the University of Darmstadt by practitioners who have more than one practise.
+Poster design for a lecture series at the University of Darmstadt by practitioners who have more than one practice.
 Playing on the saying ‘A bird never flew on one wing’ the design split the announcement down the middle, also accommodating for a bi-lingual, English/German poster.
 Sara de Bondt (Designer/Publisher), Kai von Rabenau (Photographer/Editor) and Christoph Keller (Curator/Choice Fruit Distiller) were among the speakers.
-Awarded at the Tokyo TDC (Type Directors Club).
+Awarded at the TDC Type Directors Club Tokyo.

 Design for a book of interviews with Anish Kapoor for RMN Grandpalais, France.
 Using an often-quoted statement by the artist for the front cover, we designed the book as a bi-lingual (French/English) edition with two separate front covers.
 Winner at the Annual Type Director’s Club awards and exhibition 2012, and featured in Typography 33.

 Design for ‘Dirty Corner’ a volume collecting sketchbook drawings, paintings, architectural models, and sculptures by Anish Kapoor.
 Dating from 1974 to the present, the collection traces the consistent concern in the artist’s work with the void.
 A loose and simple approach to the layout, occasionally contrasts the dark and bloody subject matter with interruptions of light (Pantone yellow neon).
 The book was released on the occasion of the artist’s exhibitions at Rotonda di via Besana and Fabbrica del Vapore in Milan.

 Catalogue design for Anish Kapoor’s exhibition ‘In the shadow of the tree and the knot of the earth’ at the Lisson Gallery in London.
 Instead of representing the sculptures in a traditional way, the artist's drawings (absent from the exhibition itself) are used to set the mood for the publication.
 The dark and atmospheric drawings form the main content of the 320-page book, preempting the forms present in the exhibition space, which emerge as loosely inserted, full-colour photographs of the work.
 (Winner at the D&AD Awards 2013)